“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “So,” she said, unable to keep the excitement from her voice.
 “We’re close?”

-Rylan nodded and pressed onward.
+Rylan nodded and pressed onward onto the roots.
 At each footfall, a burst of glowing lights danced ahead, guiding them into the darkness.

-The translucent roots got thicker and thicker the further they went.
-After descending a second flight of stairs, the roots became so abundant as to obscure any sign of the original structure beneath.
+The translucent roots got thicker and thicker the farther they went, a slick carpet that shifted and pulsed underfoot.
+After descending a second flight of stairs, the roots became so abundant as to obscure any sign of the structure beneath.
 The waxy tubes slowly contracted and relaxed in rhythm, forming a wave that rolled towards the heart of the complex.
 The air here was warm and moist, fetid with decay.

 It felt like they’d entered some leviathan’s digestive tract.

-Elren raised her lighter as they passed into a vast chamber.
-The beam highlighted a ring of monolithic sculptures stood in a circle around the room, posed as if they held the ceiling in place.
-A few inches of water made a mirror across the chamber’s floor, reflecting ancient figures and scenes painted across the domed ceiling.
+Both Rylan’s and Elren’s lighters began to glow brighter as they passed into a vast, shadowy chamber.
+The beams highlighted a ring of monolithic sculptures standing in a circle around the room, posed as if they held the ceiling in place.
+A few inches of water made a mirror across the chamber’s floor, reflecting idyllic figures painted across the domed ceiling, posed as if ascending towards the dome’s apex.

 A shock of memory hit Rylan as their lights swept across the chamber.
-He knew every detail in this space like he’d seen it yesterday.
+He knew every detail in this space.
 He’d seen the shallow, still water on the floor.
 He’d known how the ceiling had caved in on the far side even before his light swept across the rubble.

 He’d seen it.
 He’d been here.
 And yet he couldn’t have.

-But they were real.
-So where in all addled Aedelra had the memories come from?
-How’d they end up rattling around inside his skull that morning?
+Where in all addled Aedelra had the memories come from?
+How’d they end up rattling around inside his skull?

 “Rotting Hell.”
 Elren grabbed his arm, pulling him from his thoughts.
 “You did it.
 You actually found it.”